ElliottLeigh2001/SPFxWebparts/webparts/TTLWebpart/README.md

 - TTLService.ts: service file for maintaining CRUD operations to SharePoint lists
 - CommentService.ts: service file for CRUD operations concerning comments
 - AutomateService.ts: service file for sending data to the Power Automate flow

 - TTLInterfaces.ts: interface file for maintaining types
 - HelperFunctions.ts: file with functions that are used in multiple components

 - TtlDashboard.tsx: Dashboard that shows the requests of the logged in user
 - ApproversDashboard.tsx: Dashboard that shows requests that are 'Submitted' or 'sent for reapproval' and are       attached to the logged in approver (only visible for approvers)
 - HRDashboard.tsx: Dashboard that shows requests that are 'in process by HR'
 - DirectorDashboard.tsx: Dashboard that shows requests that are 'Submitted' and exceed 5000 EUR
 - DashboardComponent.tsx: Component that contains the table with requests, tailored for each type of dashboard

 - ChooseNewRequest.tsx: Component where the user is prompted to choose the kind of request they want to make
+- NewRequestSoftware.tsx: Component for detailing a new software request.
-- NewRequestSoftware.tsx: Component for adding new requests and managing request items to that request (software licenses)
+- NewRequestTrainingTravel.tsx: Component for detailing a new training request.
+Optionally, a travel, return travel and accomodation can be added to this training.
-- NewRequestTrainingTravel.tsx: Component for adding new requests and managing request items to that request (trainings, tavels, accommodations)
+- NewRequestTravel.tsx: Component for detailing a new travel request.
+Optionally, return travel, a training and accomodation can be added to this travel.
 - AccommodationForm.tsx: Form to add an accommodation to a request
 - Software.tsx: Form to add a software license to a request
 - TrainingForm.tsx: Form to add a training to a request